 Most licensed well drillers install pumps in the wells they drill.
 However, pump installation is not regulated by the Indiana well drilling statute and rules, and pump installation is not a licensed profession.

-The Division of Water can provide a list of all water well contractors with licensed drillers in your region.
-Always hire a licensed driller.
-Licensed drillers have passed a competency exam administered by the Division and are responsible for meeting Indiana well construction standards.
+The Division of Water can provide a list of all licensed water well drilling and pump installation contractors in your region.
+Always hire a licensed driller or pump installer.
+Licensed drillers and pump installers have passed a competency exam administered by the Division and are responsible for meeting Indiana well construction standards.
 Future well owners should compare prices and services before selecting a contractor.
 Make sure you have a signed contract covering matters such as charge per foot, materials, dry holes, and damage caused by drilling operations.
 Home improvement contracts are required by IC 24-5-11 for residential work exceeding $150.